Compass

 We understand that traffic is a key local issue and this is something that came up a lot during our consultation.

-We have been undertaking detailed transport surveys to better understand the conditions and have begun thinking about some of the improvements we could invest in, including investment in local roads and pavements and public transport.
+We have been undertaking detailed transport surveys to better understand the conditions and have begun thinking about some of the improvements we could invest in, including investment in local roads and pavements, public transport, introduction of a new lane at the traffic lights and an extension of the left turn filter on Little Bushey Lane and improvements to Aldenham Road south.
 Access to Compass Park would also be managed carefully to prevent ‘rat runs’ and protect neighbouring residential areas.

 Issues with the junction between Little Bushey Lane and Aldenham Road

-We are exploring with Hertfordshire County Council the potential of introducing a new lane at the traffic lights on Little Bushey Lane for vehicles turning left on to Aldenham Road.
-This would help improve queuing along Little Bushey Lane improving the overall flow of traffic at the junction and on Little Bushey Lane.
+We are proposing to introduce a new lane at the traffic lights on Little Bushey Lane for vehicles turning left onto Aldenham Road.
+This would help reduce queuing along Little Bushey Lane, as well as improve overall flow of traffic at the junction and on Little Bushey Lane.

 Sandy Lane being too narrow and impacting traffic flow